bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 Should the ProxyExtensionType registry have a reserved range for private extensions?

 Would it be secure to bind only to ClientHello.random?
 Or should we bind to a hash of the ClientHello instead of the ClientHello itself?
 This might reduce the amount of buffering required at the load balancer.

+Should the downstream ProxyData be bound to the upstream ProxyData?